computer-mann/TurboBot/README.md

 # TurboBot
-Tapping into the twitter API to hopefully get pin down second hand mtn turbonet sellers
+Tapping into the twitter API to hopefully pin down second hand mtn turbonet sellers